wilkerlucio/pathom3/README.md

 ## Status

-Alpha, avoid for critical parts.
+Alpha, changes and breakages may occur.
 Recommended for enthusiasts and people looking to help and chasing bugs and help improve the development of Pathom.

 ## Install